Kiffhost/exalted-scripture-understanding/Charms/Infernal/Survival/Locust Manna Plague.md

 The locusts provide enough food to feed (1 + extra successes) characters for a day, with a delectable taste that’s strangely nostalgic.
 They remain edible for a week, after which they dry up and crumble into sand.
 Candying the locusts or using similar preservation techniques can extend this up to a month.

 Characters who eat a meal of locusts form a Minor Tie of reverence toward the Infernal unless they spend one Willpower.
 The Infernal gains a Tie of smug satisfaction toward herself instead.
-Once a character has spent (8 – Resolve) days eating nothing but locusts, he can’t voluntarily weaken this Tie until he’s gone the same amount of time without eating them.
+Once a character has spent at least (his Resolve) days eating nothing but locusts, he can’t voluntarily weaken this Tie until he’s gone the same amount of time without eating them.